indeedeng/util/mmap/README.md

 ## Building

-You can build the native code for util-mmap yourself with the provided Makefile, which are Linux/OS X-specific and depend on GCC:
+You can build the native code for util-mmap yourself by executing the `updateNative` task.
+It compiles the native code using the provided Makefile, which depends on GCC.
+On Linux, a 64-bit environment with `gcc-multilib` installed is required so both 64-bit and 32-bit versions will be installed.
+On macOS, a universal dylib for both `x86_64` and `arm64` is built automatically.
+Binaries are installed to `mmap/src/main/resources/`. for inclusion in the packaged jar.

+The makefile can also be invoked directly with:

 ```
+$ ./gradlew :mmap:compileJava
-$ cd util/mmap/src/main/native/
+$ cd mmap/src/main/c/

-$ make

-$ ls *.o *.so.*
-com_indeed_util_mmap_MMapBuffer.o	  com_indeed_util_mmap_Stat.o
-com_indeed_util_mmap_NativeMemoryUtils.o  libindeedmmap.so.1.0.1

-$ sudo make install
+$ make clean install

-$ ls -l /usr/lib/libindeedmmap.so
-lrwxrwxrwx 1 root root 66 Feb 25 12:52 /usr/lib/libindeedmmap.so ->
-  /home/user/util/mmap/src/main/native/libindeedmmap.so.1.0.1
 ```

-The installation step assumes that `/usr/lib/` is in your `java.library.path`.
-You can also repackage the shared library in the JAR file, or request that we distribute a new build binary in the JAR file by pushing it to the GitHub repository under `src/main/resources/native/*platform*/`.

 ## Known limitations

 The native code base has not been verified on other variants of Unix.
-For example, mremap is unsupported for Darwin (OS X).
+For example, `mremap` is unsupported for Darwin (OS X).
 Contributions welcome.

 ## License